 Whether you’re eating imported, local, or even growing your own fresh strawberries, make sure you don’t end up throwing out the fruits of your labour.
 Besides being a waste of money, time and energy, uneaten fruits and veggies that end up in landfills are one of the main sources of greenhouse gases in North America.
-Proper packaging helps reduce the food lost to spoilage and cuts the amount of waste that created every day.
+Proper packaging reduces food lost to spoilage and the amount of waste created every day.

 The statistics are staggering:

-Over half of all edible strawberries grown in Ontario are lost to spoilage — discarded in processing, transportation, supermarkets and household kitchens.
-As much as $31 billion in total food is thrown away in Canada each year, with almost half occurring in the home.
-The average consumer throws out roughly $1,500 of food each year.
+Over half of all edible strawberries grown in Ontario are lost to spoilage — discarded in processing, transportation, supermarkets and household kitchens.1 As much as $31 billion in total food is thrown away in Canada each year2, with almost half occurring in the home.
+The average four-person household throws out roughly $1,500 of food each year3.

 When we discard food, all the resources to grow, ship and produce it are wasted as well, including massive volumes of water and energy.
 In the US alone, the amount of water loss from food waste is like leaving the tap running and pouring 40 trillion litres of water down the drain.